olfa929/Strive/README.md

-**🏃‍♂️ StriveAI – AI Assistant for Marathon Athletes**
+**🏃‍♂️ StriveAI – AI Assistant for Marathon Athletes
+❗ Problem Statement**

+Athletes preparing for marathons undergo intensive training periods that place enormous strain on their cardiovascular and overall health.
+Medical teams often lack real-time, precise, and predictive tools to continuously monitor an athlete’s condition.
+Traditional wearables provide limited insights and fail to forecast potential health risks before they become critical.

+💡 **Solution**

-StriveAI is an intelligent platform that supports athletes and their medical teams in the crucial weeks leading up to a marathon.
-It leverages real-time biometric data from an integrated-circuit smart sports suit (not textile-based) and combines it with AI-driven digital twin simulations of the heart.
-This allows teams to monitor, predict, and optimize an athlete’s condition throughout intensive training.
+StriveAI revolutionizes marathon preparation by combining data from an integrated-circuit smart sports suit (not textile-based) with AI-powered digital twin simulations of the heart.
+This allows medical teams to track athletes’ medical state in real time, simulate heart performance under stress, and predict injury or health risks before they occur.

-**🌟 Key Features**
+🌟 ***Key Features***

-Smart Suit Integration: Collects continuous physiological signals (heart activity, sleep quality, overall medical state) from an advanced circuit-embedded sports suit.
+**Smart Suit Integration**: Collects continuous biometric signals (heart activity, sleep quality, overall state) from a next-gen circuit-embedded sports suit.

-Digital Twin of the Heart: Generates a virtual model of the athlete’s heart to simulate performance, detect anomalies, and predict injury risks.
+**Digital Heart Twin**: Creates a virtual model of the athlete’s heart, enabling simulation, anomaly detection, and predictive insights.

-AI-Powered Insights: Applies machine learning to detect patterns, forecast risks, and deliver actionable medical recommendations.
+**AI-Driven Monitoring**: Uses machine learning to identify patterns, forecast risks, and deliver intelligent recommendations.

-Medical Team Dashboard: Centralized, intuitive view for doctors and trainers to track athlete health during the pre-marathon period.

-Personalized Athlete Profiles: Records height, weight, and marathon date for tailored monitoring and predictions.
+**Medical Team Dashboard**: Provides a centralized, clear, and data-rich view of each athlete’s condition during training.

+**Personalized Athlete Profiles**: Stores athlete-specific details (height, weight, marathon date) for customized tracking.

-Seamless Experience: Dark modern UI with smooth transitions, motivational visuals, and secure Supabase data storage.
+**Modern UX**: Dark theme, smooth transitions, motivational design, and secure Supabase integration for reliable data management.

+⚡ With StriveAI, marathon training becomes not only data-driven but also predictive, safe, and intelligent—empowering athletes to perform at their peak while minimizing health risks.

 ## Features